 Salesforce's score of 100 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2025, Salesforce reported total carbon emissions of approximately 1,056,000,000 kg CO2e, with Scope 1 emissions at about 6,000,000 kg CO2e, Scope 2 emissions (market-based) at approximately 78,000,000 kg CO2e, and Scope 3 emissions reaching about 2,127,000,000 kg CO2e.
-This reflects a commitment to transparency in their emissions reporting across all scopes.
-Salesforce has set ambitious climate targets, aiming for net zero residual emissions across its entire value chain by FY2041.
-In the near term, the company is committed to reducing its absolute Scope 1 and market-based Scope 2 emissions by 50% by 2030, using 2018 as the base year.
-Additionally, Salesforce plans to engage suppliers representing 60% of its applicable Scope 3 emissions to establish their own science-based targets by 2024.
-The company has also pledged to reduce absolute emissions by 90% by FY2041, with a focus on achieving significant reductions in both Scope 1 and Scope 2 emissions by 67% by FY2031.
-This commitment aligns with global efforts to limit warming to 1.5°C, demonstrating Salesforce's dedication to sustainability and climate action.
+In 2025, Salesforce reported total carbon emissions of approximately 1,056,000,000 kg CO2e, with emissions distributed across various scopes: 6,000,000 kg CO2e (Scope 1), 78,000,000 kg CO2e (market-based Scope 2), and 2,127,000,000 kg CO2e (Scope 3).
+The company has set ambitious targets to reduce its emissions, aiming for net zero residual emissions across its full value chain by FY2041.
+Salesforce is committed to reducing its absolute Scope 1 and market-based Scope 2 emissions by 50% by 2030, while also working with suppliers representing 60% of its applicable Scope 3 emissions to establish their own science-based targets.
+The company has also pledged to reduce absolute Scope 1 and 2 emissions by 90% by FY2041, alongside a 97% reduction in Scope 3 emissions per USD value added.
+Salesforce's climate commitments are aligned with the Science Based Targets initiative (SBTi), which includes near-term targets of a 67% reduction in absolute Scope 1 and 2 emissions by FY2031 from a FY2019 base year, and a 68% reduction in Scope 3 emissions per USD value added within the same timeframe.
+Overall, Salesforce's comprehensive approach to tackling carbon emissions reflects its commitment to sustainability and climate action, positioning the company as a leader in the software and services sector.

 Access structured emissions data, company-specific emission factors, and source documents